xp44mm/Notebook/ConcurrencyCookbook/12 Synchronization.md

 }
 ```

 This code above is starting three modifications that run concurrently.
 Does it need synchronization?
 It depends.
 If you know that the method is called from a GUI or ASP.NET context (or any context that only allows one piece of code to run at a time), synchronization won't be necessary because when the actual data modification code runs, it runs at a different time than the other two data modifications.
 For example, if the preceding code is run in a GUI context, there's only one UI thread that will execute each of the data modifications, so it must do them one at a time.
 So, if you know the context is a one-at-a-time context, then there's no synchronization needed.
 However, if that same method is called from a threadpool thread (e.g., from `Task.Run`), then synchronization would be necessary.
-In that case, the three data modifications could run on separate threadpool threads and update data.Value simultaneously, so you would need to synchronize access to data.Value.
+In that case, the three data modifications could run on separate threadpool threads and update data.Value simultaneously, so you would need to synchronize access to `value`.

 Now let's consider one more wrinkle: